Microsoft Dynamics 365 Blog

 You can find free versions of the tool at the Visual Studio Community site.
 In addition, you must have an established connection to an on-premises or online version of Microsoft Dynamics 365 and a Microsoft Dynamics 365 Server user account.

-However, an online or IFD deployment requires registering the client application before implementing the OAuth authentication process.
-That can involve working with Azure Active Directory or Active Directory.
-If you’re working with C#, Active Directory Authentication Libraries (ADAL) are available that simplify the complexity of performing OAuth authentication.
+• Online or IFD deployment requires registering the client application before implementing the OAuth authentication process, which may involve Azure Active Directory or Active Directory.

 Here, you can find an example of a simple project that walks you through setting up a Microsoft Dynamics 365 Web API project in Visual Studio.
 You can find more detailed instructions here if you prefer working with client-side JavaScript.